Merged keys

 site.mergeKey("site", "object");

-We are indicating that the variable site must be merged using the object mode.
+This configures Lume to use the object mode to merge the variable site.
 Now, the result of the variable site is an object including the properties of the parent variable and only overrides the properties with the same name.
 So the result will be something like this:

 site: